sueda/brender/python/README.md

 ### Brender Panel Setup and Sample Run

-How to setup the Brender package to be used with the sample.
+How to setup the Brender panel in Blender to be used with the sample.

-1. Set Environment Variable
+1. Open the necessary addon scripts

-   Set `BRENDER_DIR` to *path/to* `/brender`
+   Once your animation/objects are imported to the scene, open the scripting view in Blender.
+Click the "Open" button in the scripting panel to open all scripts in the `brender/python/brenderpanel/panelscripts` directory (one at a time).

-   NOTE: Make sure to use forward slashes (/) for the Brender environment variable.
+2. Run each of the scripts that you have opened.

-2. Run Cmake and set "Where is the source code:" to the */path/to/* `brender/sample` folder.
-Set "Where to build the binaries" to */path/to* `/sample/build`.
-This will create a build folder in the sample directory to store the binaries.
+	Note: nothing will happen to your animation or objects just yet.

 3. Now navigate to the `build` directory and open the project file (`sample.sln` in Visual Studio).